Hoppa yfir valmynd

 13. by working against multiple discrimination.

-The Directorate of Equality is a special institution under the administration of the Prime Minister.
+The Directorate of Equality is a special institution under the administration of the Ministry of Social Affairs and Labour.
 Its role is defined in the Act on the Administration of Matters Concerning Equality, No. 151/ 2020.
 The institution handles administration of all matters covered by laws on equality, i.e. the Act on Equal Status and Equal Rights Irrespective of Gender, the Act on Equal Treatment Irrespective of Race or Ethnic Origin, and the Act on Equal Treatment on the Labour Market.
 Further information on the role of the Directorate of Equality can be found here.

-The Prime Minister shall, every four years, submit to Alþingi a motion for a parliamentary resolution on a four-year gender equality action plan after having received proposals made by the ministries and after consultation with the Directorate of Equality.
+The Minister shall, every four years, submit to Alþingi a motion for a parliamentary resolution on a four-year gender equality action plan after having received proposals made by the ministries and after consultation with the Directorate of Equality.
 Discussions at the Gender Equality Forum shall also be taken into account.
 Parliamentary Resolution on a Gender Equality Action Programme for the period of 2020–2023 is the seventh of its kind.
-The progress of the action plan can be viewed at a dashboard set up by the Prime Minister’s Office.
+The progress of the action plan can be viewed at a dashboard set up by the Ministry of Social Affairs and Labour.
 Each action on the action plan is directly linked with the United Nations Sustainable Development Goals for the first time.

 The State of Equality in Iceland